redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 #### Frequently asked questions

+**What is the difference between Attached Mode and Detached Mode?**

+Detached mode is the default mode in RTC 3.
+It detaches RTC and Bizhawk in two processes and lets them communicate through a homemade system called NetCore.
+This allows RTC to stay alive if BizHawk crashes and allows for game states to be kept saved outside of BizHawk when using "Game Protection".

+RTC Multiplayer is exclusive to Attached Mode since it uses the NetCore to connect two RTCs together.
+In Attached Mode, you can use the Classic AutoKillswitch by opening it from the Launcher or via the Settings Menu.

+Detached Mode has its own embedded AutoKillswitch.

 **RTC doesn't start on my computer**

 -&gt; Have you tried stock Bizhawk?
 Do note, that as of Bizhawk 2.0, Bizhawk is 64bit only and supports operating systems Windows 7 and upwards.
 As of release 3.0, the RTC is based on Bizhawk version 1.11.9 which can be obtained here: [https://github.com/TASVideos/BizHawk/releases/download/1.11.9/BizHawk-1.11.9.1.zip](https://github.com/TASVideos/BizHawk/releases/download/1.11.9/BizHawk-1.11.9.1.zip)